 Enroll in a state-approved nurse aide training and competency evaluation program (NATCE)

-In the state of Texas, CNA students aren’t required to have a GED or high school diploma, but they must be free from certain criminal convictions.
-Most people without these convictions on their record can simply go right into a CNA program and get started on their training.
-Students must typically also have proof of vaccinations, drug screening, and CPR training to be accepted in a CNA program.
-It’s important to look for a program that is state-approved to ensure you are getting a high-quality education that will help you move right into work upon passing the competency exam.
+As an aspiring online CNA student in Texas, you are not required to have a GED or high school diploma, but you do have to be free from certain criminal offenses.
+Generally, those with clear records can directly enroll in a CNA program and begin their training.
+Typically, you’ll have to provide proof of immunizations, undergo drug testing, and have CPR training to be admitted into a program.
+It’s important to choose a program approved by the state of Texas to make sure you’re receiving a top-tier education that smoothly transitions into employment following the successful completion of the competency exam.
 Find a list of approved programs in Texas here.

 Complete your CNA classes and clinical training